Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

 is the signed equivariant MacPherson transformation.
 (Cf.~\cite[Proposition~4.3]{ohmoto:eqcsm}.
-Ohmoto works with non-signed classes, but the signed versions are convenient for us as they come up naturally in the context of characteristic cycles in the cotangent bundle $T^*X$.)
-The map $\cn: Z_*^T(X) \to L_T(X)$ takes an irreducible cycle $Z$ to its {\em conormal space\/} $T^*_Z X:= \overline{T^*_{Z^{reg}} X}$, where $Z^{reg}$ is the smooth part of $Z$.
-This map is a group isomorphism; see e.g., \cite[Lemma~3]{MR1063344} or \cite[Thm.~E.3.6]{HTT}.
-By composition we obtain an induced `characteristic cycle' map $\CC: \cF^T_{inv}(X) \to L_{T}(X)$ determined on irreducible $T$-invariant cycles $Z$ by
+Ohmoto works with non-signed classes, but the signed versions are convenient for us as they come up naturally in the context of characteristic cycles in the cotangent bundle $T^*(X)$.)
+The map $\cn: Z_*^T(X) \to L_T(X)$ takes an irreducible cycle $Z$ to its conormal cycle $T^*_Z X$.
+This map is a group isomorphism; see e.g., \cite[Lemma~3]{MR1063344} or \cite[Theorem~E.3.6]{HTT}.
+By composition we obtain an induced `characteristic cycle' map $\CC: \cFTinv(X) \to L_{T}(X)$ determined on irreducible $T$-stable cycles $Z$ by